anant00729/litefarm-performance-testing-app-gatling/README.md

 ## Use cases for Gatling
 Use cases in which we currently utilize gatling at LiteFarm include:
 - To test out the performance of add readings api webhook.
-- More API request can be added to the SensorReadingsAPISimulations to the performance.

 ## Set up